 (d) A sign prohibiting pets and glass containers in the pool area shall be provided."

 Section .2523(e) of the state rules states "Notice shall be provided in the pool area that no diving is allowed in areas of the pool less than 5 feet (1.5 meters) deep."

 "A telephone shall be installed in the pool area that is readily accessible anytime the pool is being used.
 The telephone shall be capable of directly dialing 911.
 Instructions shall be posted by the telephone stating IN CASE OF EMERGENCY DIAL 911.
 The name and address of the facility shall be clearly posted on or near the telephone."

 The signage requirements for public spas/whirlpools are contained in 15A NCAC 18A Sections .2532(15) and (17) and in the local rule section 7(e).
 These rules specify:

 "(15) Where water temperature exceeds 90° Fahrenheit (32° C), a caution sign shall be mounted adjacent to the entrance to the spa or hot tub.
-It shall contain the following warnings in letters at least one half inch in height:
+It shall contain the following warnings in letters at least 2 inch in height: